cvt8/waltz_robot/README.md

 Authors: Charles Monte and Constantin Vaillant-Tenzer

 This project simulates and realizes the inverse kinematics of a robot dancing waltz.
 We primarily focused on using the Atlas v4 robot from Boston Dynamics.
 However, our code can be easily adapted to work with any robot by making the necessary semantic adjustments.
+It outputs a robot dancing the waltz right turn in rythm on the music of your choice !

 ## Table of Contents